jrmhaig/Bakery/README.md

 * Does not start on boot.
 * It would be useful to mount and configure the image after installing.
 * It doesn't deal well with no image being selected.
 * Selecting images is a bit slow.
-Does it need to clear the screen eachh time?
+Does it need to clear the screen each time?
-* Any files in /home/pi/images will be listed but only .gz files will work.
+* Any files in /home/pi/images will be listed but only .img.gz files will work.
+  It may be helpful to structure this in such a way that there can be other files, such as README files.